mira-merkell/clap-clap/README.md

 You can find the source code of a simple plugin template [here].

-To compile the sources, install Rust `1.85.0` or later (for the 2024 edition, available on *nightly* and *beta* channels) and clone the repository:
+To compile the sources, install Rust `1.85.0` or later (for the Rust 2024 edition) and clone the repository:

 ```bash
 git clone https://github.com/mira-merkell/clap-clap